hauke96/the-green-spot/content/posts/long-distance-hike-food/index.en.md

 The kind of food on such a tour differs a lot from the one of our daily life, which sadly has often a negative effect on our (TODO Verdauungssystem).
 This can lead to situations from (TODO Verstopfung) to (TODO Durchfall).
 A separate article regarding the "(TODO Reiseapotheke)" will probably come in the future.

+## Too less food results in a bad mood
+A badly filled stomach results in bad mood and more or less kills all motivation, which can lead to conflicts when hiking in groups (even when you're in a pair).
+Eating is, next to sleeping, washing and clothing, one of the most basic things a human needs and is the fundament of (TODO Zufriedenheit).

+When these basic things are not fully covered, it's very likely that you become unhappy over time.
+The body then is stressed and is more sensible to external (TODO Reize):
+The rain is more unpleasant, the hill is unnecessary steep and a conversation is the last thing you want.

+## Little fun fact about stress
+Stress has very negative effects on the body and you might loose the ability to control your focus.
+It can even to further and you may become more sensible to pain and even wounds might heal slower.

+A long distance hiking tour does definitely not have the goal to produce stress, but to collect a lot of nice impressions.
+Therefore is eating one key parts of hiking needed to prevent stress.